applied-systems-biology/jipipe-website/content/documentation/standard-library/jython.md

 Each node provides means to define Python variables inside the JIPipe environment via custom parameters.
 Each parameter value is passed as variable into Python - the name of the variable being determined by the unique ID of the parameter.

 All Python nodes are multi-parameter capable (including iterating and merging nodes).
-"Python script (multi-parameter capable)" provides a unique variable `parameter_annotations` that contains any annotations of the current parameter set.
+"Jython script (multi-parameter capable)" provides a unique variable `parameter_annotations` that contains any annotations of the current parameter set.